 - Kochia can also exhibit allelopathic properties that limit agricultural crop growth.
 It is a serious problem with sugarbeets, potatoes, alfalfa and wheat crops.

 - With the help of its extensive root system, kochia is able to out-complete natives species for water.

 - Is highly invasive and capable of overtaking harsh environments.

 - The tumbleweeds are extremely flammable because of the high oil content.

 Prevention is a high priority for this plant.

-- Recent studies have shown that kochia is evolving traits that make it resistant to herbicide glyphosate.
+- Recent studies have shown that kochia is evolving traits that make it resistant to the herbicide, glyphosate.
 It has been shown that kochia is the most susceptible to herbicides earlier in its growth.

 - It is beneficial to treat and control kochia populations as early as possible.

 - Ensure that seed mixtures do not contain kochia.